samco-sdk/Python-SDK/README.md

 ## Getting started with API

 ### Overview
 Stocknote python SDK is a python client library for easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.

 For specific details on parameters passed on the request, and details about API response, please refer our [Stocknote API documentation](https://developers.stocknote.com/api/?python#stocknote-api-documentation)..

 ## Using the API

+As a first step to access StockNote APIs, you need to import our SDK in your client code and then login to get valid session token.

-### Import the Python SDK and get an session token
+### Import the Python SDK and get a session token
 1. Import StocknoteAPIPythonBridge
 ```
 from snapi_py_client.snapi_bridge import StocknoteAPIPythonBridge